yinwang0/psydiff/README.md

 ### PyDiff: a structural comparison tool for Python

 PyDiff is the forerunner of ydiff, which I implemented around 2011.
-Later I developed ydiff based on the same algorithm of PyDiff, while supporting multiple languages.
+Later I developed ydiff based on the same algorithm, while supporting multiple languages.
 Unfortunately I never got a chance to write a Python parser for ydiff.
 Thus I put the original code for PyDiff here, just in hope it can be useful to someone.

+### Installation

+1. Copy the whole directory to somewhere in your file system
+2. Add the path to the system's "PATH variable"